 It is always recommended to use the latest version of the browser.
-The developers usually keep a check on the Chromium Issue Trackers and patch the underlying issues and bugs in the subsequent updates.
+The developers usually check the Chromium Issue Trackers and patch the underlying issues and bugs in the subsequent updates.
 So if you haven’t yet updated the browser to the latest build, now is probably the best time to do it.

 - Launch the Google Chrome browser.

-- Click on the menu for the options list.
+- Click on the More menu for the options list.

 - Select Settings under the menu list.

 - Head to the About Chrome section.

-- Depending on your network speed, the process might take a couple of minutes.
+- The process might take a couple of minutes, depending on your network speed.

-- Now verify if it rectifies Chrome’s RESULT_CODE_MISSING_DATA error or not.
+- Now verify if it rectifies Chrome’s error or not.

 Run Chrome in Compatibility Mode

-- Right-click on Chrome’s shortcut icon present on your desktop or Windows Start menu.
+- Right-click on Chrome’s shortcut icon on your desktop or Windows Start menu.

-- Then select Properties from the context menu that appears.
+- Select Properties from the context menu that appears.

 - Go to the Compatibility section and enable Run this program in compatibility mode for option.

 - Select Windows 8 from the drop-down list and hit followed by .

-Some users were able to fix Chrome’s RESULT_CODE_MISSING_DATA error by running the browser in Windows 8 compatibility mode.
-Furthermore, if in near future you again face this issue after installing the Windows update, then you should never consider rolling back the update.
-Rather take the help of this Compatibility Mode setting.
+Some users could fix Chrome’s RESULT_CODE_MISSING_DATA error by running the browser in Windows 8 compatibility mode.
+Furthermore, if you again face this issue after installing the Windows update, you should never consider rolling back the update.
+Instead, take the help of this Compatibility Mode setting.

 Delete Browsing Data

-If none of the aforementioned methods managed to spell out success in your case, then you might have to take the last resort.
+If none of the above methods managed to spell out success in your case, you might have to take the last resort.
 This involves deleting the cache, cookies, and other saved browser data.
 Just verify that all the data has been synced to your Google account.
-If that’s well and good, then proceed with the below steps:

 - Launch Chrome Browser, and head over to its Settings page.